electric-sql/pglite/docs/docs/sync.md

 - `onInitialSync: () => void`<br>
   A callback that is called when the initial sync is complete.

+- `onMustRefetch?: (tx: Transaction) => Promise<void>`<br>
+  A callback for when the shape must be refetched after Electric sends the `must-refetch` control message.
+When provided, the subscription will bypass the single-shape-per-table lock and you can use the provided transaction to perform the required cleanup of synced rows before the shape data is re-inserted from scratch.
+This is ideal when there is clear separation of shapes, such as date ranges.

 The returned `shape` object from the `syncShapeToTable` call has the following methods:

 - `isUpToDate: boolean`<br>